Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 But what does this mean exactly?
 How does a home buyer waive their purchase contract contingencies, and what’s the risk of doing so?

 The short answer: The risk of waiving a mortgage, appraisal or home inspection contingency is generally the same.
-As a home buyer, you risk breaking the contract and losing your earnest money deposit, which could be thousands of dollars.
+As a home buyer, you risk breaking the contract and losing your earnest money deposit, which could cost you thousands of dollars.
 So tread carefully.

 In the context of a real estate contract or purchase agreement, a contingency is a future event that must happen in order for the deal to proceed.

-For example, if a home buyer includes an inspection contingency within their purchase agreement, it gives them the right to back out of the deal due to some kind of negative findings.
+For example, if a home buyer includes an inspection contingency within their purchase agreement, they have the right to back out of the deal due to an unsatisfactory inspection report.
 More importantly, the inspection contingency allows the buyer to retain their earnest money deposit.

 In other words, they can back out of the deal without losing any money.

-When waiving a contingency, on the other hand, the home buyer runs the risk of breaking the contract and losing their earnest money deposit.
-That’s the key takeaway from this article.
+But when waiving a contingency, the home buyer runs the risk of breaking the contract and losing their earnest money deposit.
+That’s the most important thing to take away from this lesson.

 There are several different types of contingencies included within purchase agreements.
 Today, we will talk about three of the most common scenarios.
-We’ll look at the risks of waiving contingencies for a home appraisal, an inspection, and mortgage financing.
+We’ll look at the risks of waiving a contingency for a home appraisal, an inspection, and mortgage financing.

 The Home Appraisal Contingency